Joe Kinnear: Newcastle United (2008–09)

-Director of Football at Newcastle United (2013-2014)
+Director of Football at Newcastle United (2013–2014)

 On 16 June 2013, in a series of telephone interviews Kinnear claimed he had been appointed as director of football for Newcastle United.
-In a Talksport interview over the telephone on 17 June 2013, Kinnear claimed to have replaced someone called "Derek Lambesi" (sic) as the club's director of football, signed Dean Holdsworth at Wimbledon for £50,000 (actually £650,000), sold Robbie Earle (retired a year after Kinnear left), signed goalkeeper Tim Krul when he was previously manager (actually signed by Graeme Souness three years prior) and has been awarded the LMA Manager of the Year award three times despite only winning the award once, he also said he'd never been sacked in his life.
+In a Talksport interview over the telephone on 17 June 2013, Kinnear stated he had replaced "Derek Lambesi" (mispronouncing the name of Derek Llambias) as the club's director of football, had signed Dean Holdsworth at Wimbledon for £50,000 (actually £650,000), sold Robbie Earle (who retired a year after Kinnear left), signed goalkeeper Tim Krul when he was previously manager (Krul was actually signed by Graeme Souness three years prior) and had been awarded the LMA Manager of the Year award three times despite only winning the award once.
+He also incorrectly stated he had never been previously sacked.
 Kinnear claimed to have signed John Hartson on a free when he in fact paid £7.5 million for the striker.
 He also mispronounced the names of Yohan Cabaye, Hatem Ben Arfa, Shola Ameobi and others in the Talksport interview.
 The appointment, a three-year contract, was confirmed by Newcastle United on 18 June.
 The confusion around Kinnear's appointment to the role was criticised by former club chairman Freddy Shepherd in an interview with BBC Sport.
 Kinnear drew criticism when the 2013 summer transfer window closed with Kinnear failing to make a single permanent signing, lone recruit Loïc Rémy having been signed on loan from Queens Park Rangers.
 This criticism intensified at the end of the 2014 winter transfer window with Kinnear failing again to make a permanent signing, this after the £20 million sale of midfielder Yohan Cabaye, with Luuk de Jong having been brought in on loan from Borussia Mönchengladbach.

 On 3 February 2014, Kinnear resigned from his position of director of football at Newcastle.

+Personal life and death

-In 2021 it was announced that since 2015 he has been living with dementia.
+In 2021, it was announced that since 2015 Kinnear had been living with vascular dementia.
+He died from complications of the disease on 7 April 2024, at the age of 77.

+After his death, his family donated his brain to a study researching a possible link between dementia and having a career in professional football.
+It was confirmed that Kinnear had chronic traumatic encephalopathy which had led to his dementia and eventual death.